 2. The Vasari Corridor, Florence.

 Now admittedly the Vasari Corridor is probably the most well-known of hidden passageways (and really it isn’t very hidden when you consider that it is in plain sight of anyone looking down the Arno river), but I’ve decided to include it here out of loyalty to this small Tuscan city.
 I lived in Florence briefly a couple of years ago and in that time I did manage to scrape in on a tour down the corridor – a really interesting experience that I highly recommend.
 The Vasari Corridor was built in 1564 for the Medici family, as a way of linking the Palazzo Vecchio and the Uffizi, which at the time was the site of the family’s offices, with the Palazzo Pitti, the Medici’s newly bought palace of residence.
 It is an enclosed passageway, running along the bank of the Arno, crossing the Ponte Vecchio, and then winding its way through the Oltrarno area, before finally reaching the Pitti.
 The corridor actually cuts through the Chiesa Santa Felicita, in the Oltrarno, and a balcony from the corridor that looks down onto the church congregation was created for the family.
-There the Medici could stand and follow the service taking place, without having to mix with the public both inside and en route to the church.
+There the Medici could stand and follow the service taking place, without having to mix with the public inside the church.
 Below you can see the Ponte Vecchio with the corridor making up the top part.

 3. Our Lord in the Attic (Ons’ Lieve Heer op Solder), Amsterdam.

 This is my favourite museum in Amsterdam.
 It is a 17th century residential canal house, originally owned by the merchant Jan Hartman.
 Hartman converted the top 3 floors of the bourgeois house into a secret Catholic church in 1663, a time when Catholicism was increasingly oppressed by Protestantism and the celebration of public mass and worship was forbidden.
 The lower floors of the house remained the living quarters of the Hartman family, and a stairway was built on the side of the house for the Catholics to climb when secretly congregating in the attic church for mass.
-The museum is well worth a visit not only for the secret church, but also for seeing what a middle class family house looked like during the ‘Dutch Golden Age’.
+The museum is well worth a visit not only for the secret church, but also for seeing what a middle class family home looked like during the ‘Dutch Golden Age’.

 4. Priest Holes, UK.

 Ploughing on with the Catholic theme – priest holes.
 These were secret hiding places built into many English Catholic houses in the mid-16th century, a period when Catholics were persecuted by English Elizabethan law.
 It was commonplace for old English castles and country houses to have some sort of secret room or means of escape in case of emergencies.
 However, these secret chambers grew in number within Catholic households during this time of persecution.
-They were usually used to conceal priests, who could quickly hide if in the middle of officiating secret masses (these were normally held in the attic or secluded parts of Catholics houses), but they also provided a place to put the sacred vessels and altar furniture needed for mass.
-These priest holes proved effective against ‘priest hunters’ (pursuivants) who could spend days searching and tearing through a house, but it wasn’t uncommon for the priest to die from lack of oxygen and/or starvation while confined to their small hiding place (very bleak…).
+They were typically used to conceal priests, who could quickly hide when in the middle of officiating secret masses (these were normally held in the attic or secluded parts of Catholic houses), but they also provided a place to put the sacred vessels and altar furniture needed for mass.
+These priest holes proved effective against ‘priest hunters’ (pursuivants) who could spend days searching and tearing through a house, but it wasn’t uncommon for the priest to die from lack of oxygen and/or starvation while confined to their uncomfortably small hiding place.
 During the Civil War, the priest hole in Moseley Old Hall, on the outskirts of Wolverhampton, became the hiding place for King Charles II, who was fleeing from Cromwell’s army in 1651.
 He was successfully concealed below a bedroom closet, in a tiny hole with no light, before the owner’s of the house helped the monarch escape to Europe.

 5. Krifo Scholio, Greece.